All Episodes

 That's why it's so contagious.

-Because remember in the old days, everybody died of pneumonia.
+Because remember, in the old days, everybody died of pneumonia.

 What did he die of?

-He died of pneumonia, but he had a uh heart attack.
+But he had a heart attack.

-He died of pneumonia, but he had lung cancer.
+But he had lung cancer.

 This is pneumonia.